bigscience-workshop/xmtf/README.md

 - For xP3mt, set `USE_ENGLISH_PROMPTS = False` in the beginning
 - For xP3, set `USE_ENGLISH_PROMPTS = True` in the beginning
 4. Run the script, such as via `python prepare_xp3.py` or a [SLURM script](https://github.com/bigscience-workshop/bigscience/blob/master/data/xp3/prepare_xp3_train.slurm)

+For the new extension of xP3, [xP3x](https://huggingface.co/datasets/Muennighoff/xP3x), the process is largely the same except:

+1. Install the `xp3` branch instead i.e. `pip install git+https://github.com/Muennighoff/promptsource.git@xp3x`
+3. The creation script is in this repository & named `create_xp3x.py`.

+xP3x is a superset of xP3, so unless you want to reproduce the paper, we recommend always using xP3x (or xP3mt if you want machine-translated prompts).

 ## Train models